awhdesmond/revolut-cloud-ops/docs/architecture.md

 The Secrets Store CSI Driver `secrets-store.csi.k8s.io` allows Kubernetes to mount multiple secrets, keys, and certs stored in enterprise-grade external secrets stores into their pods as a volume.
 Once the Volume is attached, the data in it is mounted into the container’s file system.

+### FluentBit

+Send logs from containers to Amazon CloudWatch Logs.

+### Prometheus

+Scrape metrics from application services and send them to AWS Managed Prometheus.

 ## Applications

 ### Revolut User Service